Top 15 Frequently Asked Questions with Answer about Everest Base Camp Trek

 Everest Base Camp Trek is not a mere hike, it is a journey towards the base of the highest mountain on earth the region has been declared a UNESCO Heritage site and protected through the Sagarmatha Conservation Area Project.

-Trekkers need three different permits to enter the Everest region of which two are mandatory and the one is optional but is highly recommended to carry (in time of emergency, or natural calamities this TIMS will help to rescue).
+Trekkers need three different permits to enter the Everest region of which two are mandatory and one is optional but is highly recommended to carry (in times of emergency, or natural calamities this TIMS will help to rescue).
 Required Permits for Everest Trek are Sagarmatha National Conservation Permit, Pasang LamhuRural Municipality Permit, and Trekkers’ Information Management System (TIMS) Permit.